 Markets and Subjects Analyzed

-- Three services macromarkets: Project oriented, managed services, and support services (split into 15 foundation markets)
+- Three services macromarkets: Project-oriented services, managed services, and support services (split into 14 foundation markets)

 - Current and future market trends for services in major regions of the world